mk-pmb/anno-server-22/docs/install/docker/README.md

       (a templating system for docker-compose).
       * Version 0.2.x should work.
 At time of writing (2023-04-27), this is the latest.
+1. Make sure that the hostname is configured correctly for use as a FQDN (fully-qualified domain name).
+    * You can verify this by running `hostname --fqdn` – it should print a name that is registered in global DNS, or at least resolvable by all computers intended to access the anno server.
+    * The FQDN should resolve to a public-facing IP address of the anno server.
+    * … even when resolving locally
+      (`gethostip --decimal "$(hostname --fqdn)"`)
+      or you may run into docker troubles when you try to use additional tools like our DOI bot.
+It's possible to make it work for local IP addresses, but we won't cover that here.
 1. Create an OS user `annosrv` as member of a group with the same name.
     We'll assume the home directory is `/srv/annosrv`.
 1.  `chown annosrv:annosrv -- /srv/annosrv`